Student Policies & Resources

 This policy and related procedures apply to all members of the University Community.

-• At any CMU campus, on its grounds, or in its buildings, and the Menno Simons College (MSC) location;
+- On any CMU campus, on its grounds, or in its buildings, including travel abroad destinations.

 The pursuit of criminal, civil, or other legal actions or remedies is available to all members of the University Community irrespective of any action taken under this policy.